What are cookies?

 - Behavioral Advertising cookies: These “cookies” allow the extemsion of the information of the advertisements shown to each anonymous user in the Web Services.
 Among others, it stores the duration or frequency of display of advertising positions, interaction with them, or navigation patterns and / or user compartments as they help to form a profile of advertising interest.
 In this way, they make it possible to offer advertising related to the user’s interests.

 - Third-party advertising cookies: In addition to the advertising managed by the Website in its Services, the Websote offers its advertisers the option of serving ads through third parties (“AdServers”).
 In this way, these third parties can store cookies sent from the Services of the Web coming from the browsers of the Users, as well as access to the data that are stored within them.

 The cookies we use on our website are:

 - First-party: They are those that are sent to the user’s terminal equipment from a computer or domain managed by the editor himself and from which the service requested by the user is provided.
 The most common are:

 - Third-party: cookies are sent to the user’s terminal equipment from a computer or domain that is not managed by the publisher, but by another entity that processes the data obtained through cookies.
 The most common are:

 - Google Analytics: https://support.google.com/analytics/answer/6004245?hl=es

-It is usually possible to stop accepting Cookies from the browser, or to stop accepting Cookies from a particular Service.
+It is usually possible to disable cookies on a browser, or to stop accepting cookies from a particular Service.

 All modern browsers allow you to change the Cookie settings.
-These settings are usually located in the “options” or “preferences” menu of your browser.
-You can also configure your browser or email manager and install free plug-ins to prevent Web Bugs from being downloaded when you open an email.
+These settings are usually located in the “options” or “preferences” menu of the browser.
+Free plug-ins can also be installed on a browser or email manager to prevent Web Bugs from being downloaded when an email is opened.

 The website offers guidance to the user on the steps to access the configuration menu of cookies and, where appropriate, private browsing in each of the main browsers: